 This is a traditional motion sensing architecture.
 You take some sensors hook them up to the main processor and the drawback should be obvious.
 Any time you want to access sensor data, you do have to keep the main processor active.
 This severely limits the kinds of applications that you can write.

 Starting with the iPhone 5S we introduced a motion coprocessor that we called the M7.
 This is a tiny processor whose sole job is to process Motion data.
 It can chug along all day long and only turn on the main processor when it really needs to.

 This is great for the battery life of the users.

+In iPhone 6 we introduced the M8 processor and new sensor, the altimeter.
 This is what motion sensing looks like today on iOS.

 On platforms that have the altimeter you also get access to the raw pressure, altitude changes and flights of stairs.